janosgyerik/homepage/_posts/2013-12-09-setting-up-java-in-debian-the-right-way.markdown

 <a href="https://wiki.debian.org/JavaPackage">https://wiki.debian.org/JavaPackage</a>

 Following the explanations, I was able to convert Oracle's tarball to a `deb` package using `make-jpkg`, and with the `update-alternatives` examples I could set the default version to use correctly.
-(Before this I was setting `JAVA_HOME` and `PATH` by hand, which is <em>dirty</em>, don't do it.)
+(Before this I was setting `JAVA_HOME` and `PATH` by hand, which is *dirty*, don't do it.)